AndyObtiva/glimmer-dsl-libui/README.md

     menu('Help') {
       menu_item('Instructions') {
         on_clicked do
-          msg_box('Instructions', "Score goes down as circles are added.\nIf it reaches -20, you lose!\n\nClick circles to color and score!\nOnce score reaches 0, you win!\n\nBeware of concealed light-colored circles!\nThey are revealed once darker circles intersect them.\n\nThere are four levels of difficulty.\nChange via difficulty menu if the game gets too tough.") end
+          msg_box('Instructions', "Score goes down as shapes are added.\nIf it reaches -20, you lose!\n\nClick shapes to color and score!\nOnce score reaches 0, you win!\n\nBeware of concealed light-colored shapes!\nThey are revealed once darker shapes intersect them.\n\nThere are four levels of difficulty.\nChange via difficulty menu if the game gets too tough.") end
       }
     }

-    window('Color The Circles', WINDOW_WIDTH, WINDOW_HEIGHT) {
+    window('Color The Shapes', WINDOW_WIDTH, WINDOW_HEIGHT) {
       margined true

       grid {